islavisual/mysi/README.md

 With this PHP class simple, but complete, can be make traditional queries, send to array with the all query rows, getting a single value, recover in every moment the last ID inserted, getting the rows affected of last update or delete and profit additional of functionalities like dates converter, export the DDBB to a text file compressed or uncompressed, save query logs automaticly, ...

+This class can automatically handle development and production environments only by changing the values of the following constants.

 #Install
 >Copy all files into repository or directory.